caizhongang/humman_toolbox/humman_mogen/README.md

   --draw_ground --draw_axis --smpl_model_path /home/user/body_models/
 ```

-Example of SMPL body model directory (smpl neutral model is used in our 3D Visualizer):
+Example of SMPL body model directory (smpl neutral model is used in our 3D Visualizer).
+You can download the body models from the [official website](https://smpl.is.tue.mpg.de/).
 ```text
 body_models/
 ├── smpl